 All our wheelchair accessible tours in Madrid are suitable for wheelchair users, scooter users, slow walkers, and other travelers.
-Our tours are flexible, and it is possible to adapt them according to your wishes.
-Furthermore, if you want, your tour guide can push manual wheelchairs.
+Our tours are private and flexible, and we can adapt them according to your wishes and requirements.
 For more information about the tours we offer, check the different tour pages below.

 WHEELCHAIR ACCESSIBLE MADRID